 What makes a leader?
 Is it a question of qualification, connection, temperament, or simple political serendipity?

-Switzerland has been mulling the question for some months now, as it prepares to learn on Wednesday the names of the two Federal Councillors that will replace outgoing Johann Schneider-Ammann and Doris Leuthard.
+Switzerland has been mulling the question for some months now, as it prepares to learn on Wednesday the names of the two Federal Councillors (government ministers) that will replace outgoing Johann Schneider-Ammann and Doris Leuthard.
 Both declared their departure from the executive body in September.

 Then there is the issue of origin.
 Switzerland’s diverse cultural-linguistic regions tend to cling tightly to ministers when they get one.
 Leuthard and Schneider-Ammann are both germanophones, which somewhat simplifies matters.
 As does the selection process: parliament decides based on party recommendations.